bergercookie/syncall/README.md

 - Creation of an event
 - Modification of an (existing) event
-- **ONGOING** Deletion of an event
+- Deletion of an event

-The aforementioned features should work bidirectional, meaning a reminder created in Taskwarrior is uploaded to Google calendar.
-If either side modifies it, then the other side is also getting the modification and vice-versa
+The aforementioned features should work bidirectional, meaning a reminder created, modified, or deleted from Google Calendar should also be created, modified, or deleted respectively in TaskWarrior and vice-versa

 ## Motivation